Gratia Countryman

-Gratia Alta Countryman (pronounced gray-sha) (November 26, 1866 – July 26, 1953) was a nationally-known librarian who led the Minneapolis Public Library from 1904 to 1936.
+Gratia Alta Countryman (pronounced gray-sha) (November 29, 1866 – July 26, 1953) was a nationally-known librarian who led the Minneapolis Public Library from 1904 to 1936.
 She was the daughter of immigrant farmers Alta and Levi Countryman.
 She pioneered many ways to make the library more accessible and user-friendly to all of the city's residents, regardless of age or economic position.
 Countryman was called the "first lady of Minneapolis" and the "Jane Addams of the libraries".

+Early life

+Gratia Countryman was born on November 29, 1866 to Levi and Alta Chamberlain Countryman.
+Her father was a Latin scholar and Civil War veteran who had studied at Hamline University, and named her after the Latin root of thanks.
+She had two older brothers and a younger sister.
+Countryman graduated from Hastings High School in 1882, and her father moved the family to Minneapolis so that both she and her sister could attend college.